kdlong/SMP_18_001_CWR/firstReading.md

 - line 103 "...for identical configurations" What do you mean here?
 Event topologies?
     Please say exactly what is meant.

-**TODO: Clarify that we mean identical configuration of input parameters.**
+**Clarify that we mean identical configuration of input parameters.**

 - line 104: I recommend to start this paragraph with a list the main backgrounds